 The Surgical Technology program prepares students for the national certification exam and employment in operating rooms, private or public hospitals and clinics.
-"The program requires a lot of study," said Jacqueline Cavins, Associate Professor and Program Coordinator, "but it pays off when our graduates do well on the national certification exam.”
+"The program requires a lot of study, but it pays off when our graduates do well on the national certification exam,said Jacqueline Cavins, Associate Professor and Program Coordinator.

-Surgical Technologists assist in preparing operating rooms for surgery, assist doctors during surgery by handing them needed instruments and counting sponges and needles before and after the operation, and deliver specimens to hospital labs for analysis.
+Surgical Technologists assist in preparing operating rooms for surgery and assist doctors during surgery by handing them needed instruments and counting sponges and needles before and after the operation, and deliver specimens to hospital labs for analysis.

 The three-semester diploma program at the College Drive Campus includes basic sciences, surgical decorum and protocol, and technical skills for assisting surgeons in the operating room.
-Students learn on real operating room equipment, with hundreds of surgical instruments.
-They practice operating room set-ups in class to get comfortable with procedures before going to clinicals at area hospitals.
+Students learn on real operating room equipment, with hundreds of surgical instruments, before going to clinicals at area hospitals.

-Some graduates may also opt for an Associate in Applied Science General Occupational/ Technical Studies degree.
+Graduates may go on for an Associate in Applied Science General Occupational/ Technical Studies degree.
 The degree requires at least 15 additional hours of transferable general education.

 Surgical Technology is a selective admission programs.
 Prospective students need to complete a Surgical Technology application, and applicants who are not current ACTC students also need to complete the ACTC application process.

 To be admitted to the program, students must pass the COMPASS/ACT at the required level and attend a pre-conference session, available on line.
-Prior to starting classes, CPR certification must be obtained and prerequisite courses and a health profile must be completed.
+Before starting classes, CPR certification must be obtained and prerequisite courses and a health profile must be completed.